 The chassis of Shapeoko 4 is made of aluminum extrusions that are 5 mm thick and provide rigidity during soft materials and metal machining.

-Both chassis and hybrid table are stiff.
+Both chassis and hybrid table is stiff.
 Hence, they do not flex and dampen vibrations even during heavy-duty CNC machining.

 This stiffness lets you make CNC signs with good accuracy and repeatability.